top of page

 1. Product Development: Generative AI can analyse trends and customer feedback to provide insights for new financial products, services or experiences.
 Its ability to support hyper-personalisation and targeting, it can tailor offerings to meet changing customer needs with an amazing level of precision.

-3. Risk Management and Compliance: In areas where new scenarios or data are sparse, Generative AI can simulate various outcomes to better prepare banks for potential risks, ensuring more robust compliance strategies.
+3. Risk Management and Compliance: In areas where new scenarios or data are sparse, Generative AI through predictive modelling can simulate various outcomes to better prepare banks for potential risks, ensuring more robust compliance strategies.

 Generative AI's capability to support innovation and personalisation is starting to transform the banking landscape by making what was once deemed too hard to deliver at scale, suddenly very achievable.